by: Dr. Tom Swanlund

 Follow these tips to keep your mouth healthy!

-2. A common side effect of many prescribed medication is dry mouth, otherwise known as xerostomia.
-This can put you at much higher risk of developing oral diseases such as cavities, gingivitis and periodontal disease.
+2. A common side effect of many prescribed medications is dry mouth, otherwise known as xerostomia.
+This can put you at a much higher risk of developing oral diseases such as cavities, gingivitis, and periodontal disease.
 Stimulating saliva helps to cleanse the mouth, it can be achieved during the day through chewing sugarless gum, sucking on sour sugarless candies, or using a saliva substitute.

 5. Give up smoking and chewing tobacco.
 Not only does this harmful habit increase your risk of oral and other types of cancer, it raises your risk of gum disease, oral fungus infections and cavities.
 If that is not bad enough it stains your teeth and causes halitosis (bad breath).